ubc-vsp19/classroom/assignments/assignment-1/README.md

 For this particular assignment, you will write some basic HTML and CSS to build the homepage for the web app.
 There is no JavaScript required for this assignment, so you will be penalized if you use JavaScript for this assignment.

-The file [layout.pdf](layout.pdf) provides a wireframe of what the user interface should look like.
+The file [layout.png](layout.pdf) provides a wireframe of what the user interface should look like.
 You are free to choose colours and fonts of your own choice.

 ## Tasks

-1. Create the HTML layout that will be required to generate the web page provided in the screenshot.
+1. [HTML] Create the HTML layout that will be required to generate the web page provided in the screenshot.
 Your homepage should include the following elements:
     - Div (id=mainBody)
         - Heading
         - Table (id=imagesGrid)